CoarfaBCM/derecksLabTools/README.md

 - `RNAseq_GSEAheatmaps()`: Create heatmaps from GSEA workbook.
 - `table2tabs()`: Parse Excel tables from one sheet to named tabs.
 - `tabs2table()`: Combine Excel sheets to single table.
+- `cite_RNAseqGSEA`: Prints methods used for RNAseq and GSEA analysis, allows for variable interpolation to print a custom message.

 ## Tutorial